jonathanstowe/XML-Class/README.md

 where XML markup may be within text content as in XHTML for example,) but that shouldn't be a problem for data storage or messaging applications for the most part.

+The full documentation is available as POD or as [Markdown](Documentation.md)

 ## Installation

 Assuming you have a working perl6 installation you should be able to